Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

-The importance of documentation (because it’s way more than a formality)
+The importance of documentation and why it's more than a formality

 What is internal documentation?